 Unionville has specialty area teachers, which help to enhance the curriculum.
-C-SPAM stands for Computers, Global Studies, PE, Art, Media and Music.
+C-SPAM stands for Computers, Special global studies, PE, Art, Media and Music.
 C-SPAM teachers request that students in grades 3-5 bring a one-subject spiral notebook and a pencil to each class.
-All students are expected to obey the school-wide classroom rules in CSPAM classes concepts taught in class.
-Completion of homework is necessary to ensure the academic progress of the student.
-All assigned homework is expected to be completed and turned in on the date due.
-Consequences are applied for students who do not complete their homework on time which could include possible working lunch or other designated time by the classroom teacher.
-Homework policies and nightly reading expectations will be communicated by your child's teacher at the onset of the school year.
+All students are expected to obey the school-wide classroom rules in CSPAM classes.